winstonleedev/document-magic/README.md

 It automatically generates Javadoc for a Java project.
 It adds Javadoc to classes and methods that doesn't have them already.

 ## How to use
+- Install ollama on port 11434 (default ollama port)
+- Then run
 ```
 mvn package
 mvn run <target directory>